-- Children at risk of being radicalised or exploited; - Privately fostered children - Children who are persistently absent from education, including persistent absences for part of the school day - 4.3 Children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and additional barriers can exist when recognising abuse and neglect in this group of children.
-These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - being more prone to peer group isolation or bullying/cyberbullying (including prejudice based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges.
+Being LGBT, or perceived to be, is not in itself an inherent risk factor for harm, but this group can be targeted by other children.
+Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open, so as a school we endeavour to reduce any additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff. - 4.3 Children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and additional barriers can exist when recognising abuse and neglect in this group of children.
+These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - being more prone to peer group isolation or bullying/cyberbullying (including prejudice based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges without understanding the consequences of doing so.